cockroachdb/docs/src/current/v23.1/migration-overview.md

 This page provides an overview of how to migrate a database to CockroachDB.

 {{site.data.alerts.callout_info}}
-If you need to migrate data from a {{ site.data.products.serverless }} cluster to a {{ site.data.products.dedicated }} cluster, see [Migrate data from Serverless to Dedicated](https://www.cockroachlabs.com/docs/cockroachcloud/migrate-from-serverless-to-dedicated).
+If you need to migrate data from a CockroachDB {{ site.data.products.serverless }} cluster to a CockroachDB {{ site.data.products.dedicated }} cluster, see [Migrate data from Serverless to Dedicated](https://www.cockroachlabs.com/docs/cockroachcloud/migrate-from-serverless-to-dedicated).
 {{site.data.alerts.end}}

 A database migration broadly consists of the following phases: